IDMNYU/IDM_Faculty_FAQ/method_of_instruction.md

-# Covid teaching notes Fall 2021
+# Covid teaching notes Spring 2022

 ## Teaching modalities
 Unless you are teaching an iNet sction of a course, you are expected to teach on-campus this semester.
 If you are unsure, email Scott.